syh0228/syh0228/README.md

 Tags: `#R Programming` `#Machine Learning` `#Modelling` `#Financial Analytics`

+### 🍪 Mobile Game A/B Testing with Cookie Cats - [Go to Project](https://github.com/syh0228/syh0228.github.io/blob/3ce57c232d3e54d03ded3ea9204efa3db83ef2c0/PredictCreditCardApproval.pdf)
+The project intends to improve player retention by conducting A/B testing in game design.
+The experiment seeks to answer the question: should the breaking gate be placed at level 30 or level 40?
+With the player data of retention in one day and seven days, the Bootstrapping distribution and Kernel Density Emistation (KDE) are applied to examine the results.

-### 👟 Optimising Online Sport Retail Revenue - [Go to Project](https://github.com/syh0228/syh0228.github.io/blob/3ce57c232d3e54d03ded3ea9204efa3db83ef2c0/Optimising%20Online%20Sport%20Retail%20Revenue.ipynb)
+### 👟 Optimising Online Sports Retail Revenue - [Go to Project](https://github.com/syh0228/syh0228.github.io/blob/3ce57c232d3e54d03ded3ea9204efa3db83ef2c0/Optimising%20Online%20Sport%20Retail%20Revenue.ipynb)
 This project aims to analyse the sales data and determine how the online sports clothing company can improve its revenue.
-We will dive into product data such as pricing, reviews, descriptions, and ratings, as well as revenue and website traffic, to propose recommendations for its marketing and sales teams.
+We will dive into product data such as pricing, reviews, descriptions, ratings, revenue, and website traffic to propose recommendations for its marketing and sales teams.

 Tags: `#SQL` `#Descriptive Analisys` `#Insights` `#Revenue Management`

 ### 🏢 Statistical Analysis for Food Standards Agency Policy - [Go to Project](https://github.com/syh0228/syh0228.github.io/blob/26a40454da7da3f07c46854a7bdcb2116a548260/Statistical%20Analysis%20for%20Food%20Standards%20Agency.pdf)
-This project attempts to examine whether establishments successfully respond to intervention actions and whether employing more professional enforcement officers increases the likelihood of establishments successfully responding to enforcement actions.
+This project examines whether establishments successfully respond to intervention actions and whether employing more professional enforcement officers increases the likelihood of establishments successfully responding to enforcement actions.

 Tags: `#R Programming` `#Statistical Analysis` `#Policy Analytics`